NorthChild/Resume_Registry_DB/README.md

 Here are some general specifications for this application:

-   - You must use the PHP PDO database layer for this assignment.
+   - You must use the PHP PDO database layer in order for it to work.
    - All data that comes from the users is properly escaped using the htmlentities() function in PHP.
    - POST-Redirect-GET pattern for all POST requests.
    - Use of the "header('Location: ...');" function and either "return;" or "exit();" to send the location header and redirect